the1lab/1lab/src/index.lagda.md

--- We can consider *scones* over a category C with a terminal object as -- forming a displayed category over C. Moreover, it's a Cartesian -- fibration by construction.
+-- We can consider *scones* over a category C with a terminal object as -- forming a displayed category over C. Moreover, it's a Cartesian -- fibration by construction. open import Cat.Displayed.Instances.Trivial
+-- Any category can be displayed over the terminal category.
 ```

 ### Cocartesian fibrations